 The proceeds I receive from a Reverse Mortgage will affect my government benefits.

-Fact: We cannot represent there will be no effect on public benefits as a result of taking a reverse mortgage.
-Need-based benefits such as Medicaid and SSI may be affected.
-The general answer to this question is that no, a reverse mortgage will not affect government benefits such as Medicare or Social Security.
+Fact: The general answer to this question is that no, a reverse mortgage will not affect government benefits such as Medicare or Social Security.
 That being said, if you are on Medicaid we recommend that you consult your federal benefits administrator as well as your financial planner or advisor to ensure that your increased assets won’t disqualify you from Medicaid.
-Of course in some cases certain government benefits can be affected, so be sure to disclose when researching your reverse mortgage
+Of course in some cases certain government benefits can be affected, so be sure to disclose when researching your reverse mortgage.

 It’s impossible to find an objective advisor who can tell me if a Reverse Mortgage is right for me or not.